Saturn-Chao-He/Interactive-Map-for-Disaster-Response/README.md

 ## Cite
 If this project is useful in your research, please cite:
-> Chao He and Da Hu.
-"Social Media Analytics for Disaster Response: Classification and Geospatial Visualization Framework", MPDI.
+> He, C., & Hu, D. (2025).
+Social Media Analytics for Disaster Response: Classification and Geospatial Visualization Framework.
+Applied Sciences, 15(8), 4330. https://doi.org/10.3390/app15084330